 During my research for this post, I learned that you may even be able to contribute to last year’s IRA.
 Seek professional advice from a CFP or a CPA before you do this.

 Once again, if you’ve opted in to the BRS then make sure you’re contributing at least 5% of your base pay to the Thrift Savings Plan for the BRS match.
 Even if you’re still paying off debt, it makes sense to contribute to your TSP to at least get DoD’s free money in your TSP.

 When you know your deployment dates, download that spreadsheet and make your TSP contribution plan.
-It’d be great if you had the income or assets to reach the annual additions limit of $55,000 per year, but do the best you can.
+It’d be great if you had the income or assets to reach the annual additions limit ($55,000 per year in 2018, $56,000 in 2019), but do the best you can.

-Whatever you decide to contribute, make sure you stay below an annual contribution of $18,500 in the Roth TSP or you’ll be locked out of additional contributions for that calendar year.
+Whatever you decide to contribute, make sure you stay below an annual contribution of $18,500 in 2018 or $19,000 in 2019 in the Roth TSP or you’ll be locked out of additional contributions for that calendar year.
 When you’re in the BRS, that limit lockout will keep you from earning DoD BRS matching contributions for all 12 months of the year.

 Where To Learn About The Military’s New Blended Retirement System (All the official sites and videos plus 32 posts by eight different bloggers– everything we’ve written over the last couple years.)